 Digital: your run of the mill, entry-level DSLR.
 Model is irrelevant, they all do the same basic thing.
 Buy whatever you like, RTFM, leave it in MANUAL, play with your ISO, shutter and aperture, learn from your first 5,000 pictures.
-They will suck, and if you keep at it you will get better.
+Yes, expect thousands of rejects.
+They will suck, but if you keep at it and build some knowledge up, will get better.
 Good composition is key.
 Invest in a tripod for low light.
 Don’t cheap-out on one, either… Manfrotto or equivalent.
 Remotes or cable releases are really nice to have, too.
 I never use flash except for studio work (a crude setup of firing a speedlight on the camera set to a long exposure, then manually triggering a number of vintage camera flashes to finish off the shadows… hey, if it’s stupid but it works, then it isn’t stupid) so I can’t really help you, there.

 As for processing software: whatever you feel works.
 I personally use an ancient version of Photoshop Elements because it’s no-frills.
 Abandoned work calls for mucho bracketing and blending (HDR) due to the drastic lighting contrasts.
 For this, I use a free program called Picturenaut to make the composite, then finish off the final contrast and color adjustments in Elements.
 Oh yeah, and please don’t overdo the post-processing… there’s absolutely no reason a spooky abandoned church has to look like a pile of clown vomit.
 Ever.